Online Master of Science in Teacher Education (MS)

 Program Overview

-Is your goal to earn a Master of Science degree in Teacher Education?
-The University of Tennessee, Knoxville, offers an online master’s degree program in Teacher Education, with a Practitioner Concentration that leads to a teaching license and an Education Studies Concentration for those not seeking teaching licensure.
+Is your goal to earn a Master of Science degree with a Major in Teacher Education?
+The University of Tennessee, Knoxville, offers an online master’s degree program in Teacher Education, with a Practitioner Concentration that leads to a teaching license, an Education Studies Concentration for those not seeking teaching licensure, and a Student Teaching Concentration with a Specialization in Deaf Education for those seeking an initial Tennessee teaching license for special education-hearing.

 Earn Your Masters in the Field of Teacher Education

-The (MS) in Teacher Education offers two concentrations to meet the educational needs of professionals advancing their careers in teacher education.
+The MS with a Major in Teacher Education offers three concentrations to meet the educational needs of professionals advancing their careers in teacher education.
 The Educational Studies concentration with a specialization in Science, Technology, Engineering, and Mathematics (STEM) with an optional endorsement in gifted education does not lead to initial teacher licensure but, depending on the student’s program of study, may lead to an additional endorsement area for an already licensed teacher.
 It is for students seeking to enhance their professional knowledge and expertise, those preparing to teach on the post-secondary level, or those preparing for careers that do not require teacher licensure.

 The Practitioner Concentration leads to licensure in high-needs content areas, such as math education, science education, special education, world languages, and English as a second language.
 It is designed for students earning an initial teaching credential while serving as an instructor of record in a school.